openmm/openmm/docs-source/usersguide/library.rst

 ========

 Two different licenses are used for different parts of OpenMM.
-The public API, the low level API, and the reference platform are all distributed under the MIT license.
+The public API, the low level API, the reference platform, the CPU platform, and the application layer are all distributed under the MIT license.
 This is a very permissive license which allows them to be used in almost any way, requiring only that you retain the copyright notice and disclaimer when distributing them.